LAMDA-Tabular/MMTU/README.md

 ## 🔧 Continual Fixing

-- Some Results and Visulizations are under preparation.
+- Some Results and Visualizations are under preparation.
 - We will upload our training and test code soon.

 ## 🤗 Contact